wp-plugins/somatic-framework/readme.txt

 * fully private site option. forces login on front-end to view anything at all.
 * disable RSS feeds option
 * NEW: filter 'soma_js_vars' allows changes/additions to the variables passed to javascript
+* NEW: when debug active, current template path is shown in admin bar

 = 1.8.5 =
 * NEW: somaRequest class and soma_request_[*] dynamic action hook -- works much like wp_ajax_ hooks, but without the ajax.
 Triggered with the 'soma_request' query_var or as simple URL query params via $_GET.
 Very handy for export/download functions to fire without leaving current page!